KatyaSenior/TechEdProjects/README.md

 I wanted to use javascript to change the images to hidden so as to leave a white background as the site's light mode, but I wasn't sure how to target the visibility within a class.
 I will work on this for future.

-I have acheived the stretch goal of adding audio.
+I attempted the stretch goal of adding audio via javascript but only to partial success.
+This and my aforementioned issue with javascript tell me that I am not yet confident in the coding language and need more practice, or to ask someone to talk through the syntax with me.